App Ideas

 Severity: 4.1/5 | Gap: 7.0/10

 Mobile-first inspection tool with customizable checklists, photo capture, and auto-generated PDF reports.
+The 2026 shift: voice input and on-device AI can turn a spoken walkthrough plus a few photos into a finished report.
 Property managers doing inspections on phones currently juggle 3 separate apps.

 Severity: 4.5/5 | Capterra data

-Property management companies accidentally renewing leases or missing renewal windows is a documented Capterra complaint.
-An app that tracks lease dates, sends reminders, and manages renewal workflows eliminates a costly error.
+Property managers report spending an extra 5 to 10 hours on manual batch updates during lease-renewal and reporting cycles, and missing renewal windows is a documented Capterra complaint.
+An app that tracks lease dates, sends reminders, and batch-processes renewals eliminates a costly, repetitive error.

 Healthcare & Wellness Apps